10 Ways to Relieve Stress in 5 Minutes or Less

 - Change your passwords.
-This technique is a form of priming—creating cues in your environment to prompt you to act in a certain way.
 I recently read about a guy who used this specific password technique to process his anger after his divorce.
 He changed his password to Forgive@h3r, and it worked.
-His next password was Quit@smoking4ever, and it helped him quite smoking.
+His next password was Quit@smoking4ever, and it helped him quit smoking.
 Think about how many times you enter a password during your day.
 Make it something that is going to help you create the environment you want.

 - Give someone a hug.
 Hugs are so important that they now have their own day—January 21 was actually Give Someone a Hug Day.
 Hugs are good stress relievers.
 Hugging someone causes you to release oxytocin, a hormone that promotes pro-social behaviors that can contribute to relaxation, trust, and compassion.
-In his popular TED talk, Dr. Paul Zak prescribes at least 8 hugs a day to maintain strong relationships.
 If you feel weird about hugging your colleagues at work, save those hugs for friends and family.

 - Savor something.
 Savoring involves mindfully engaging in thoughts or behaviors that heighten the effect of positive events and positive emotions.
 There are three types of savoring: Anticipatory savoring (looking forward to a positive event); Savoring the moment (intensifying and prolonging the enjoyment of a current experience); and Reminiscing (reviewing a past event to rekindle positive feelings).
 Did you have a win at work?
 Think about that and share it!
 Are you looking forward to dinner out with your significant other tonight?
 Take a few minutes and think about the delicious smells in the restaurant and what you will order.

 - Smile.
 I can’t tell you how many times I go to the store, the doctor’s office, a restaurant, or other public place and the people I interact with look so cranky.
 Emotions are contagious.
-You may be pissed off, hung over, unhappy at work, or going through a tough time, but simply smiling will not only make you feel better, you’ll also signal others that you want to connect.
+You may be pissed off, hung over, unhappy at work, or going through a tough time, but simply smiling may not only make you feel better, it can signal others that you want to connect.

 Pick the two or three strategies that resonate most with you and try incorporating them into your day.
 I’d love to hear from you: What are some stress-relief strategies you use when you have 5 minutes or less?